keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 How would you consume the term produced by `Future[A]` or `Option[A]`?
 You would also use a Functor.

 What this enables is your function `f: A => B` to be used with any Functor regardless of its specific effects.
-Your function `f: A => B` is immediately reusable, and this means is that you already know how to use other Functors.
+Your function `f: A => B` is immediately reusable and can be unit tested in isolation.

 ### Why does the Functor's `map()` function return `F[B]`?